2qx/future-bitcoin-cash/packages/cli/README.md

-A utility for calling unspent contracts via the command line.
+A utility for calling fbch contracts via the command line.

 # Usage